Here is your best guide to all the amazing things to do in Funchal. I personally tried and prepared this Funchal travel guide for you. Enjoy!

 The traditional Poncha is made of lemon, but these days you can also have passion fruit, orange or mandarin variations.
 All wonderful!

-Eating and drinking were indeed some of my favourite things to do in Madeira.
+Eating and drinking were indeed some of my favourite things to do in Funchal and Madeira.

 Madeira wine is a fortified wine available in a variety of dry, medium and sweet styles.
 Its unique taste comes from repeatedly heating and cooling the wine.

 This is because Madeira wine was born at sea.

 During the 16th and 17th centuries, wine often spoiled and needed to be fortified by adding a dash of brandy for the wine to last during the long trip at sea.
 Back then, Madeira was a vital provisioning point for journeys to the Americas and merchants would load up on Madeira wine on their way.